jonas089/DISEQ/README.md

 If you are an expert then consider also reading [some context about BFT](https://github.com/jonas089/zk-vrf-consensus/blob/master/whitepaper/byzantine-fault.md).

 # Recommended: Run a local network of 4 Nodes with Docker
-I began taking this passion project quite seriously, so I added an SQLite DB to store Blocks and Transactions.
+I began taking this passion project quite seriously, so I added an SQLite DB to store Blocks and Messages.
-Transactions are still read as a single chunk so the txpool for each Block must fit in memory, I do intend to change this.
+Messages are still read as a single chunk so the txpool for each Block must fit in memory, I do intend to change this.

 To run the docker image with 2 nodes that will each have a db e.g. node-1.sqlite, node-2.sqlite where the temporary txpool and all finalized Blocks are stored, run: